 FCN became a key player in supporting farmers during the outbreak, with some volunteers working 18 hour days.
 More people became aware of the work of FCN, leading to an increase in recruitment within the charity.
 FCN was attracting more funding, allowing the national helpline to be developed.
 You can read a feature, called ‘Hope from the Ashes of Tragedy’, about the role FCN played during foot-and-mouth here.

 From 2002-2008 the charity began to grow.
 The head office was centralised on Christopher Jones’ farm in West Haddon, appointing deputy director Helen Bagwell.
 The charity’s volunteers and referrals were increasing, driving the charity to become more efficient and process driven.

 2008-2011 saw volunteers exceeding 300 alongside the newly appointed Executive Director Sarah Brown.

 In 2011 Charles Smith was appointed FCN Chief Executive Officer.
 Relationships began to grow with several governmental and agricultural bodies becoming involved.

-In 2013 the Farming Crisis Network changed its name to The Farming Community Network.
-There became a great focus on fundraising and communications, developing FCN to a well-respected charity within farming and the voluntary sector.
+In 2013, The Farm Crisis Network changed its name to The Farming Community Network.
+There became a greater focus on fundraising and communications, developing FCN to a well-respected charity within farming and the voluntary sector.